rodneyshupe/Cookbook/Recipes/Sous-Vide/French-Beef-Dip.rst

    from the water bath.
 When skillet is smoking, cut open the bag and place the roast in the skillet.
 Cook for 2 minutes before flipping over and cooking on the other side for 2 more minutes.
 Remove from heat.
-If you’re using the blow torch, just graze the roast with the flame until browned.
+If you're using the blow torch, just graze the roast with the flame until browned.
 5. Combine the onion powder, beef broth, sugar, Worcestershire sauce, salt and 3/4 cold water in a saucepan and bring to a boil over